Rengo-Labs/CasperLabs-Curve-DAO-EventListener/README.md

 ### Setup for First-time Users

 * npm install to install all the packages in the package.json file
+* make a new file and name it .env
+* copy paste the env.example file content into .env file
+* make sure env variables are set properly
+* add packageHashes to database by calling addPackageHashesInDatabase endpoint
 * npm start to run the server

 ### Swagger Documentation